aptech/docs/docs/CR-dummybr.rst

 .. function:: dummybr(x, v)

     :param x: data that is to be broken up into dummy variables
     :type x: Nx1 vector

-    :param v: specifying the *K* breakpoints (these must be in ascending order) that determine the *K* categories to be used.
+    :param v: specifies the *K* breakpoints (these must be in ascending order) that determine the *K* categories to be used.
 These categories should not overlap.
     :type v: Kx1 vector

-    :returns: y (*NxK matrix*), containing the *K* dummy variables.
+    :returns:**y** (*NxK matrix*) - containing the *K* dummy variables.
 Each row will have a maximum of one 1.

 Remarks
 -------